AllayMC/Allay/docs/core_and_architecture/update_to_the_next_protocol_version.md

 Firstly, obtain the original language files from BDS and copy them to the `unpacked/lang_raw/vanilla` directory.

-Then, run `LangBuilder` under `Allay-Data`.
+Then, run `LangBuilder` under `data`.

-Finally, run `TrKeysGen` under `Allay-CodeGen`.
+Finally, run `TrKeysGen` under `codegen`.
 With this, the language file update is complete.

-**Step four, run `ItemMetaToBlockStateMappingsGenerator` under `Allay-Data`**.
+**Step four, run `ItemMetaToBlockStateMappingsGenerator` under `data`**.
 This script will generate item_meta_block_state_bimap.nbt based on creative_items.nbt.
 Remember to delete the old files before running!

 ## 3. Code Generation

 Allay completes most repetitive work through code generation.
-Next, we'll focus on `Allay-CodeGen`.
+Next, we'll focus on `codegen`.

 **Step one, check if there are any new biomes in `biome_id_and_type.json`**.
 If so, run `BiomeIdEnumGen`.
 This file usually doesn't change much in minor updates.